pombase/website/src/docs/documentation/ontology-term-page.md

 ## Ontology term pages

-For each ontology term loaded into PomBase, a page summarizes essential details about the term, and shows any annotations to it or its descendants via *is\_a*, *part\_of*, and the *regulates* relations (the GO documentation on [Ontology Structure and Ontology Relations](http://geneontology.org/docs/ontology-relations/)
+For each ontology term loaded into ${database_name}, a page summarizes essential details about the term, and shows any annotations to it or its descendants via *is\_a*, *part\_of*, and the *regulates* relations (the GO documentation on [Ontology Structure and Ontology Relations](http://geneontology.org/docs/ontology-relations/)